goadesign/model/README.md

 software architecture model so that it can be uploaded to the Structurizr service.

-The DSL is implemented as a [Goa](https://github.com/goadesign/goa) plugin so that the design of APIs and microservices written in Goa can be augmented with a description of the corresponding software architecture.
-Note however that this library can be used for services written in any language and any framework.
+This library also provides a [Goa](https://github.com/goadesign/goa) plugin so that the design of APIs and microservices written in Goa can be augmented with a description of the corresponding software architecture.

 ## Example